 R. G. Davis

-an article he wrote that appeared in the Summer 1966 issue of the Tulane
+[This article appeared in the Summer 1966 issue of the Tulane

 Drama Review.
-The title of the article became synonymous with the style of
+Its title became synonymous with the style of

-radical theater that the Mime Troupe performed but also the inspiration for
+radical theater that the San Francisco Mime Troupe performed but also the inspiration for

 the form of street theater practiced by the Diggers and numerous other groups

 in the Sixties.
 In a footnote to the article, Davis credited Peter Berg with the term

 it does not seek to be anything else but an illusion.
 Save in the case of a few people who

 are, one might say, obsessed by art, it never dares to make any attacks on the realm of